AN ENVIRONMENTALLY RESPONSIBLE LEADER.

-CHEMEON Surface Technology, LLC continues to exclusively provide the acclaimed metal-finishing chemistries that were previously marketed by its predecessor in interest, Metalast International, LLC and Metalast Surface Technology, LLC, as well as new chemistries.
+CHEMEON Surface Technology, LLC, continues to exclusively provide the acclaimed metal-finishing chemistries that were previously marketed by its predecessor in interest, MI94, LLC (formerly known as Metalast International, LLC) and Metalast Surface Technology, LLC (which had previously acquired all of Metalast International, LLC’s, assets), as well as new chemistries.
 Since early 2015, all CHEMEON products and services have been branded under the new CHEMEON mark.
 CHEMEON continues to offer its customers the most advanced surface engineering solutions, which includes prodigious experience with our exclusive QPL Hexavalent Free Mil Spec CHEMEON TCP-HF*, CHEMEON TCP-HF EPA* and SP* – Extended Protection Additive and Spray, as well as CHEMEON TCP-NP* - No Prep.
-CHEMEON continues to provide this proprietary surface technology advantage both directly and through our Distribution Partners.
+CHEMEON continues to provide this and other proprietary surface technology advantage both directly and through our Distribution Partners.

 Metalast International, LLC, was the sole source of Metalast branded products until November of 2013.
 As explained in a Court Complaint first filed in June 2015: